 This year I forced them to come out with me to pick a tree, and I fully recommend it.
-Don’t get me wrong, I was sneaky about it – my son likes a swim at the weekend, and my daughter has a Saturday job in town, so I coincided picking them both up with a need to ‘kill some time’ in town (“Ooh Evan you need football gloves don’t you?
+Don’t get me wrong, I was sneaky about it – my son likes a swim at the weekend, and my daughter wanted to meet friends, so I coincided picking them both up with a need to ‘kill some time’ in town (“Ooh Evan you need football gloves don’t you?
 Let’s drop into Sports Direct.
 Isn’t it cold, let’s have a hot chocolate in Café Nero, we can walk the dog at the same time.
 You know what?
 We’re so close to Pines and Needles we might as well pick up the Christmas tree while we’re here…” You get the idea.

 We always get our tree from Pines and Needles (you can read more about their trees in this blog post review).
 We’ve found that they’re really good quality, and the bonus for me is that after you’ve chosen your perfect Christmas tree, Pines and Needles will deliver it for you.

 Did it work?
 Well take a look.
 Were they pleased to be out with Mum and Dad on a Saturday afternoon?
 Not especially.
 Did arguing over which was the best tree become a competitive sport?
 Obviously.
 And did that drag them into jokes and banter that soon made them forget their antipathy and decide to get with the Christmas tradition of annoying each other by their choice of bauble placement.
 Of course!
 Christmas – 1:Teens – 0